Short-Finned Pilot Whale

 Bycatch in fishing gear is a leading cause of short-finned pilot whale deaths and injuries in U.S. waters.

 To reduce serious injuries and deaths of several marine mammal stocks incidental to the California thresher shark/swordfish drift gillnet fishery, NOAA Fisheries implemented the Pacific Offshore Cetacean Take Reduction Plan.
-Representatives from NOAA, the fishing industry, regional fishery management councils, state and federal resource management agencies, the scientific community, and conservation organizations worked together to develop the plan.
+Representatives from the fishing industry, regional fishery management councils, state and federal resource management agencies, the scientific community, and conservation organizations worked together to recommend mitigation measures to reduce entanglements.
 The plan includes gear modifications, such as net extenders and pingers, as well as skipper education workshops.

-To reduce deaths and serious injuries of long-finned pilot whales from certain commercial fisheries in the western North Atlantic, NOAA Fisheries implemented the Atlantic Pelagic Longline Take Reduction Plan.
-Representatives from NOAA, the fishing industry, regional fishery management councils, state and federal resource management agencies, the scientific community, and conservation organizations worked together to develop the plan.
+To reduce deaths and serious injuries of long-finned pilot whales incidental to the Atlantic pelagic longline fishery, NOAA Fisheries implemented the Atlantic Pelagic Longline Take Reduction Plan.
+Representatives from the fishing industry, regional fishery management councils, state and federal resource management agencies, the scientific community, and conservation organizations worked together to recommend mitigation measures to reduce bycatch of short-finned pilot whales.
 The plan includes a special research area, gear modifications, outreach material, observer coverage, and captains’ communications.

 Reducing Vessel Strikes